-In their day, ABBA was the only big rock group not from the States, Britain, Canada or Australia.
+In their day, ABBA was the only big rock group not from the U.S, Britain, Canada or Australia.
 They opened things up, and Swedish Roxette and Ace Of Base ultimately emerged.
 Roxette showed a Beatles influence.
-Ace Of Base was second generation ABBA: 2 girls and 2 guys.
+Ace Of Base was second generation ABBA: 2 girls, 2 guys.
 They were a family, 2 sisters and a brother.

 I got into Shania Twain in the 1990s.
 I saw Shania and her husband, Mutt Lange, as picking up where ABBA left off.
 They brought their magic to Nashville.

 Elvis Presley started it.
 The Beatles enlarged it.
 ABBA took it across Europe and into the Third World.
 Shania brought it home.
-Then came Little Big Town.
-Elvis, Beatles, ABBA, Shania, LBT!
-These are the 5 musical acts that matter.
+Then came Little Big Town and Luke Bryan.
+Elvis, Beatles, ABBA, Shania, LBT & Luke!
+These are the ones that matter.

 Swedish ABBA was generally misunderstood in the U.S. They looked European (Scandinavian), and their speech and syntax often seemed odd.
 Even though they wrote in what was a second language, many of their songs are masterpieces.
-If you dig into their albums, you will see they wrote on several levels.
+They wrote on several levels.

 ABBA was The Beatles with women!
 ABBA songs are female, although written by Benny and Bjorn.
 After all, the 70s was the women's decade.
 ABBA took the rock n roll of Elvis and The Beatles around the world.

-I have heard all the arguments against ABBA, and they melt in the heat of their massive appeal.
-ABBA sold in every country except communist China, North Korea & North Vietnam.
+I have heard all the arguments against ABBA.
+They melt in the heat of ABBA's massive appeal.
+The group sold in every country except communist China, North Korea & North Vietnam.
 They sold in Russia and Poland during the Cold War.

 I listed the 110 songs from best to worst.
 Even the worst songs contributed to the puzzle.
 ABBA music as a whole looms like a large tapestry.
 It could be hanging on the wall in some renown museum.
 Theirs is the most artistic pop music ever composed.
 Each song is a mini-drama, a play with characters and scenes.
 When we gaze at this colorful tapestry, we see our own lives reflected.
 We see themes of love, breaking up, reconciliation, war, women, music, night life, children & travel.
 Their music is an outgrowth of the personal experiences of Agnetha, Benny, Bjorn & Frida during their decade, but it also mirrors the experiences of baby boomers worldwide.

 ABBA brought sanity back to music.
 They were unaffected by the decade of chaos in America.
 Their music was innocent, a throwback to Neil Sedaka, who helped with the English lyrics of "Ring Ring."
 Disco ushered in a style and grace long absent!
 People again took pride in their dress.
 Contrast John Travolta's preoccupation with his appearance in Saturday Night Fever with the slovenly hippies of Hair.
 ABBA was at the front of 70s glamor, and the Voulez-Vous album was its peak.
 Then came a backlash, as if good times can only last for a while.
-When disco records were burned at Comiskey Park in Chicago, no one likened the episode to book burning in Nazi Germany.
+When disco records were burned at Comiskey Park in Chicago, it was like book burning in Nazi Germany.

-ABBA was inducted into the Rock n Roll Hall of Fame, and Benny and Frida showed up for the ceremony.
+When ABBA was inducted into the Rock n Roll Hall of Fame, Benny and Frida showed up for the ceremony.
 Country singer Faith Hill performed "The Winner Takes It All."

 As Agnetha and Bjorn drifted apart, Bjorn spent late hours in the studio because he hated to go home.
 Agnetha made the first move, walking out on Christmas eve, 1978.
 A week later, Bjorn had found his second wife.

 Bjorn fathered 2 children by his second wife.
 Agnetha had a rocky road romantically, going through a series of lovers before marrying a Swedish physician.
 Their marriage lasted 2 years, and again Agnetha was at the mercy of her emotions.
-Oddly enough, she got involved with a Dutch fan obsessed with her since watching the Eurovision.
-Gert van der Graaf eventually traveled to Stockholm and to Ekero, where Agnetha lives.
+Oddly enough, she got involved with a Dutch fan obsessed with her since Eurovision.
+Gert van der Graaf traveled to Stockholm and to Ekero, where Agnetha lived.
 They met, and there was a relationship.
-When Agnetha wanted out, the fanatical Dutchman had to be deported!
-He returned and after run-ins with Swedish police, accepted that it was over.
+When Agnetha wanted out, the Dutchman had to be deported.

 Agnetha did 3 solo albums after ABBA.
 Peter Cetera produced an album with her in Los Angeles.
 He thought Agnetha was going to stay and promote it.
 She flew back to Stockholm.
-After listening to interviews, I believe Cetera had romantic intentions!
+After listening to interviews, I think Cetera had intentions!

-Agnetha had an ongoing war with the Swedish press.
+Agnetha had a long war with the Swedish press.
 She was the focal point of ABBA, and the press constantly published details about her love life.
 She secluded herself in a farm house in Ekero.

 After ABBA, Benny and Bjorn teamed up with Tim Rice for the CHESS musical.
 CHESS did well in London's West End, but bombed on Broadway.
-Rice spent years trying to rework CHESS and finally put CHESS In Concert together.
+Rice spent years trying to rework CHESS and finally came up with CHESS In Concert.

-After CHESS, Benny and Bjorn decided their next musical would have a stronger story.
+After CHESS, Benny and Bjorn wanted their next musical to have a strong story.
 They adapted 4 Swedish novels by Vilhelm Moberg.
-Moberg's books are about the Swedish emigrants who came to the United States in the 1850s.
-The Kristina musical consists of Swedish folk music.
+His books are about the Swedish emigrants who came to the United States in the 1850s.
+Kristina is Swedish folk music.

 Kristina was a sensation in Sweden 1995-99, and Bjorn did an English translation.
-The plan was to get a full production to New York.
+The plan was to do a full production in New York.
 It never happened, but Kristina In Concert played Carnegie Hall in 2009, and my son and I were in the audience.
-I wrote a summary of Vilhelm Moberg's novels, and someone linked it to his Wikipedia article.
+I wrote a summary of Vilhelm Moberg's books, and it is linked to his Wikipedia article.

 Benny and Bjorn were the real couple in ABBA.
-The Kristina musical gave them something to work with the rest of their days.
+The Kristina musical gave them something to work with indefinitely.
 They staged it in Helsinki, Finland.

 TO TURN THE STONE

 "To Turn The Stone" is about change.
-Moroder personifies the moon and the darkness.
+Moroder gives life to his moon and darkness.
 The moon retreats as darkness throws its cloak.
 The moon, representing knowledge and enlightenment, disappears.

-Life is transitory, and changes come quickly and without warning.
+Life is transitory, and changes come quick and without warning.
 Only an "eyelid flash" is needed to turn the stone.
 Much insight is packed into these lines.

 Bjorn Again came from Australia.
 They were the first of the tribute bands.
 Of course, the personnel has changed several times.
-ABBA sold records virtually everywhere on the planet, and the tribute bands testify to the universality and timelessness of their music.
+ABBA sold records almost everywhere on the planet, and the tribute bands testify to the universality and timelessness of this music.
 ABBA combined classical music with rock n roll.
-Their songs are autobiographical from the female point of view, reflecting Agnetha and Frida although written by Benny and Bjorn.
+Their songs are autobiographical from the female point of view, reflecting Agnetha and Frida although written by the men.
 ABBA's music is art!
 It has literary, poetic & dramatic qualities that exist nowhere else in pop music.
 Each song is a mini-play, a painting hanging in a gallery!